Net promoter score

-Net promoter score (NPS) is a widely used market research metric that is based on a single survey question asking respondents to rate the likelihood that they would recommend a company, product, or a service to a friend or colleague.
-The NPS is a proprietary instrument developed by Fred Reichheld, who owns the registered NPS trademark in conjunction with Bain & Company and Satmetrix.
-Its popularity and broad use have been attributed to its simplicity and transparent methodology.
+Net promoter score (NPS) or Customer Net Promoter Score (cNPS) is a market research metric that is based on a single survey question asking respondents to rate the likelihood that they would recommend a company, product, or a service to a friend or colleague.
+The NPS was developed by Fred Reichheld and has been widely adopted by large companies, initially being popularized in Reichheld's 2003 Harvard Business Review article.

+Methodology

 The NPS assumes a subdivision of respondents into "promoters" who provide ratings of 9 or 10, "passives" who provide ratings of 7 or 8, and "detractors" who provide ratings of 6 or lower.
-The net promoter score results from a calculation that involves subtracting the percentage of detractors from the percentage of promoters collected by the survey item.
+Calculating the net promoter score involves subtracting the percentage of detractors from the percentage of promoters collected by the survey item.

 The result of the calculation is typically expressed as an integer rather than a percentage.
 The core How likely would you be to recommend... question is almost always accompanied by an open-ended "Why?" and sometimes by so-called "driver" questions.

 The NPS is typically interpreted and used as an indicator of customer loyalty.
 In some cases, it has been argued to correlate with revenue growth relative to competitors within an industry, although it has also been demonstrated that NPS scores vary substantially between industries.
 NPS has been widely adopted by Fortune 500 companies and other organizations.
+Its popularity and broad use have been attributed to its simplicity and transparent methodology.
 Proponents of the Net Promoter approach claim the score can be used to motivate an organization to become more focused on improving products and services.
 As of 2020, versions of the NPS are now used by two-thirds of Fortune 1000 companies.

+A variation on NPS is Employee Net Promoter Score (eNPS), a measure of staff feelings about their workplace.

 Origins

-The origins of NPS date to a 2003 Harvard Business Review article by Reichheld entitled The One Number You Need To Grow.
+The origins of NPS date to a 2003 Harvard Business Review article by Reichheld titled "The One Number You Need To Grow".
+Reichheld said he found the "would you recommend" question the best predictor of return business and word of mouth marketing, compared to equivalent questions like "How satisfied are you?", "Does this company deserve your loyalty?", and "Do you intend to return?".

+Reichheld owns the registered NPS trademark in conjunction with Bain & Company and Satmetrix.